Ok Jaanu: Box office

 The film grossed an estimated ₹392.3 million worldwide, with approximately ₹328.3 million earned domestically, and ₹64 million from international releases.Box Office India declared the film a flop.

 Reception

-Ok Jaanu garnered negative reviews from critics.
 Bollywood Hungama rated the film 2.5 out of 5 stars, stating that it is "a decent love story which works only in parts mainly because of the chemistry between Aditya Roy Kapur and Shraddha Kapoor."

 Writing for Hindustan Times, Anupama Chopra rated the film 2 out of 5, commenting, "This is just a pointless film, because an exact frame-for-frame version already exists in Tamil", referring to O Kadhal Kanmani, directed by Mani Ratnam.
 Chopra described Kapur and Kapoor as "too lightweight" to bring a comparable depth to the characters that the original actors did.